viehgroup/NetWatch/README.md

 A basic network monitoring tool that tracks the number of established network connections and sends an email alert if the number of connections exceeds a set threshold.
 The tool is designed to continuously monitor network activity and provide real-time information on established connections.<br><br>

 <H2>Features</H2>
-Encrypted email password for added security
+-> Encrypted email password for added security
-Threshold for number of connections can be set by the administrator Sends an email alert if the number of established connections exceeds the set threshold Monitors network activity continuously and provides real-time information on established connections User-friendly and easy to use
+-> Threshold for number of connections can be set by the administrator -> Sends an email alert if the number of established connections exceeds the set threshold -> Monitors network activity continuously and provides real-time information on established connections -> User-friendly and easy to use

-Requirements
+<H2>Requirements</H2>
-Python 3
+-> Python 3
-psutil library
+-> psutil library
-cryptography library
+-> cryptography library
-Installation
+<H2>Installation</H2>
 Clone the repository to your local machine
 Install the dependencies by running the following command:
 Copy code